Return to the About page.

 The Baptism of the Holy Spirit is sent upon all who believe in Jesus Christ (1 Corinthians 12:13).
 This takes place in all believers immediately upon salvation, when the Spirit indwells them (Romans 8:9; 1 Corinthians 6:19-20).
 Continual infilling may follow if the believer walks with the Spirit, but can be forfeited by quenching or grieving Him (Ephesians 4:30, 5:18; Galatians 5:16; 1 Thessalonians 5:19).
 Each gift given by the Holy Spirit is for the edification of the Body of Christ, and is still present today (1 Corinthians 12:7-11, 14:1-3).

-Of note, the Baptism of the Holy Spirit is separate from water baptism, which is a public proclamation of the believer's faith in Christ (1 Peter 3:21).
+Of note, the Baptism of the Holy Spirit is separate from water baptism, which is a public proclamation of the believer's faith in Christ and a representation of His death, burial, and resurrection that saved us (1 Peter 3:21).

 About The Great Commission: